stephenmcd/gnotty/README.rst

 are implemented as methods on any of the classes used to build a bot.
 Each event handler gets wrapped with the decorator ``gnotty.bots.events.on``, which takes an initial event name argument, and marks the method as being a handler for that event.
-Three types of events are available:
+Several types of events are available:

   * IRC server events, as implemented by the ``irclib`` package's ``irc.client.SimpleIRCClient`` class.